Use LDAP Over SSL to Lock Down Active Directory Traffic

 - Change working directory to your desktop: cd %USERPROFILE%\Desktop

-- Run this command to import the certificate into the Java keystore used by SafeConsole: "c:\programs files (x86)\safeconsole\jre\bin\keytool.exe" -import -trustcacerts -alias datalocker_root_ca -file your_root_ca_certificate.cer -keystore "c:\programs files (x86)\safeconsole\jre\lib\security\cacerts"
+- Run this command to import the certificate into the Java keystore used by SafeConsole: "c:\program files\safeconsole\jre\bin\keytool.exe" -import -trustcacerts -alias ad_root_ca -file your_root_ca_certificate.cer -keystore "c:\program files\safeconsole\jre\lib\security\cacerts"

 - At the password prompt enter the default password: changeit